-- The charity continually monitors the level of activity against its budgeted targets and projections.
-The charity has a policy of maintaining adequate cash reserves and it has also developed a strategic plan which will allow for the diversification of funding and activities; - The charity closely monitors emerging changes to regulations and legislation on an on-going basis.
-It is compliant with the following standards: - o The Governance Code, a code of practice for good governance of charities in Ireland - o Financial Reporting Standard (FRS102) and the Charities Statement of Recommended Practice (Charities SORP FRS102) - o The Statement of Guiding Principles for Fundraising - o The Charities Institute Triple Lock - o The Charities Regulator Governance Code - o The Housing Agency's Performance Standard, Governance Standard and Financial Standard - o We participate in and report on compliance with the Voluntary Regulation Code for Approved Housing Bodies in Ireland.
+- o The Charities Regulator Governance Code, a code of practice for good governance of charities in Ireland - o Financial Reporting Standard (FRS102) and the Charities Statement of Recommended Practice (Charities SORP FRS102) - o The Statement of Guiding Principles for Fundraising - o The Charities Institute Triple Lock Standard 2020 - o The Housing Agency's Governance Code and their Governance, Financial and Performance Standards. - o Participating and reporting on compliance with the Voluntary Regulation Code for Approved Housing Bodies in Ireland - The key requirements of the National Quality Standards Framework (NQSF) for homeless services.